 - The Lost World: Jurassic Park movie featured a Corrupt Corporate Executive, although their big game hunter Roland Tembo (Pete Postlethwaite!) was rather sympathetic, and if a deleted scene had been left in, (3:16 in), he would have been a full out subversion.
 The novel had someone who wanted to do animal testing, and considered that dinosaurs would be the perfect test subject - they already went extinct, so who's going to argue?

-- The Big Game Hunter game warden in the first book also survives, and is much more useful.
+- The Great White Hunter game warden in the first book also survives, and is much more useful.
 He actually kills a couple of the velociraptors, and indirectly helps Dr. Grant and the kids out when he shoots the T-Rex with a tranquilizer dart, which causes it to fall asleep long enough for them to get on a boat and escape downriver.

 - Most episodes of The A-Team start with a villain beating up shopkeepers or generally being a gigantic jerk.
 One memorable episode begins with the villains threatening to kill orphans if another character doesn't sign over an orphanage.
 Additionally, since The A-Team are fleeing from the military, and they're the heroes, the military is often portrayed as villainous for being after them.

 - Federal officers of any kind on the various Law & Order shows.
-The only exception this troper can remember was a cameo by the woman from In Plain Sight.
+One exception was a cameo by the woman from In Plain Sight.